karim7tr/Virtual-Reality-_Unreal-Engine-Assignment/README.md

 1. **Project Setup:**
    - Open Unreal Engine 4.27 and access the project folder.
-   - Launch the project file (e.g., YourProjectName.uproject).
+   - Launch the project file.

 2. **Landscape Configuration:**
    - Use the Landscape tool to establish the landscape based on the specified dimensions.